5l1v3r1/gtracker/README.md

 Simple app which automatically tracks how you use your computer

-## TODO

-* Installation instructions
-* Simple installation with `go get`
-* Refactoring

 ## Installation

 `make install` (MacOS only) automatically installs the app to the home dir: `~/.gtracker/`

-If you want just to built it, run:
+If you want just to build it, run:

 ```bash
 make build
 ```

+And after in yout local directory you will have `gtracker` binary which you can already use.

 ## Usage